metriful/sensor/README.md

 |         SIT       |          8              |        GPIO 14        |
 |         RDY       |          11             |        GPIO 17        |

-* Input VIN is not used.
+* MS430 pin VIN is not used.

-* If using the PPD42 particle sensor, connect:
+* If using the PPD42 particle sensor, note that its pin numbering runs from right to left, and connect:
 	* Pi pin 2 (5V) to PPD42 pin 3
 	* Pi pin 9 (Ground) to PPD42 pin 1
 	* PPD42 pin 4 to MS430 pin PRT